 Since 2006, Duke has been planning and building one of the most expensive coal plants in US history, and they want us to pay for it.

-On December 27, 2012, the Commission approved a Settlement agreement between Duke Energy and the Indiana Office of Utility Consumer Counselor (OUCC) that effectively closes the case on the ethics scandal and forces ratepayers to pay the price for an illegitimate power plant that never should have been approved to begin with!
-The battle is not over though.
-CAC, Sierra Club, Save the Valley, and Valley Watch have appealed the Settlement approved by the IURC in 2012, and that case is now going to the Indiana Court of Appeals.
+However, in December 2012, the Commission approved a Settlement agreement between Duke Energy and the Indiana Office of Utility Consumer Counselor (OUCC) that effectively closes the case on the ethics scandal and forces ratepayers to pay the price for an illegitimate power plant that never should have been approved to begin with!
+The Settlement, widely touted as having strong consumer protections, effectively exposes consumers to the likelihood of significant costs in excess of the cap.